Family Walking

 Finally, it’s time to shed those heavy winter clothes and those unwanted pounds.
-It’s time to get outside and enjoy the warmer weather; but is your body ready?
-Unless you’re one of the few who has maintained an exercise regimen over the winter months, your body is emerging from its winter hibernation a lot less flexible, less strong and sadly out of shape.
-So, before you tackle a tough tennis game, go running along the beach, or get out your golf clubs, consider some spring training to put you back into shape.
+As the days grow longer and the temperatures rise, spring beckons us to shed our winter layers and embrace the outdoors.
+After months of hibernating indoors, it’s time to revitalize our bodies and minds with the rejuvenating power of exercise; but is your body ready?
+Unless you’re one of the few who has maintained an exercise regimen over the winter months, your body is emerging from its winter hibernation a lot less flexible, less strong, and sadly out of shape.
+So, before you tackle a tough tennis game, go running along the beach, or get out of your golf clubs, consider some spring training to put you back into shape.
+Whether you’re a seasoned fitness enthusiast or a newcomer to physical activity, here are some tips to help you get back into exercise and make the most of the spring season.

 Stretch It Out